 If this situation applies to you, contact us for details.
-As long as the provider did not leave the network based on fraud, lack of quality standards, or our termination of the provider, you'll be able to receive transitional care from your provider for a period up to 90 days from when we notified you of their network status or the end of your treatment, whichever is sooner.
+As long as the provider did not leave the network based on fraud, lack of quality standards, or our termination of the provider, you'll be able to receive transitional care from your provider for a period up to 120 days from when we notified you of their network status or the end of your treatment, whichever is sooner.

-If you are pregnant and have entered your second trimester, transitional care will be through the time required for postpartum care directly related to the delivery.
+If you are pregnant and have entered your second trimester, transitional care will be through the time required for postpartum care directly related to the delivery for 45 days after the date of delivery or if the pregnancy does not end in delivery, the date of the end of pregnancy.